TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 # Directory Structure {#ethfw_dir}

 Post installation of EthFw, the following directory would be created.
-Please note that this is an indicative snap-shot.
-Modules could be added/modified.
+Please note that this is an indicative snap-shot, modules could be added/modified.

 The top-level EthFw makefile as well as the auxiliary makefiles for build flags (**ethfw_build_flags.mak**) and build paths (**ethfw_tools_path.mak**) can be found at the EthFw top-level directory.

 ## Post Install Directory Structure {#ethfw_post_install_j721e}

 ![](c_ug_dir_top.png "Top Level Directory Structure")

 ## Utilities Directory Structure {#ethfw_dir_utils}